activisthandbook/activisthandbook/articles/organising.md

 ## Capacity building

 You want to make a big impact.
 But you have a limited access to resources needed to get there.
-This section focusses on building capacity to bring about change:
+This section focuses on building capacity to bring about change:

 -   **📢** [**Outreach & mobilisation**](/organising/mobilising)